DVDAGames/ed-tightbeam/.github/issue_template.md

 *description here*

-### Did this impact the E:D Tightbeam application or a connected client?
+### Did this impact the ED Tightbeam application or a connected client?

 *description here*